Why the ATT&CK Data Model Exists

 Relationship Navigation as First-Class Feature

 Instead of treating relationships as secondary, the library makes relationship traversal the primary interface.
-Methods like technique.getTactics()
+Methods like technique.getTactics() abstract away the complexity of STIX relationship objects.

 Architecture Decisions